Anna Danilina: 2023: Top 10, Wimbledon debut and mixed champion

 At the 2023 US Open, she won the mixed doubles with Finn Harri Heliövaara, who she met at the sign-in line and decided to make a pair that wound up winning the entire event at Flushing Meadows.

+2024: WTA 500 singles debut and WTA 1000 title

-She qualified into the main draw of the newly upgraded WTA 500 2024 Monterrey Open making her singles debut at this level, losing in the first round to sixth seed and eventual champion, Linda Nosková At the same 500-level at the 2024 Guadalajara Open, she won the doubles title with Irina Khromacheva, defeating Oksana Kalashnikova and Kamilla Rakhimova in the final in a champions tie-break.
+She qualified into the main draw of the newly upgraded WTA 500 Monterrey Open making her singles debut at this level, losing in the first round to sixth seed and eventual champion, Linda Nosková At the same level at the Guadalajara Open, she won the doubles title with Irina Khromacheva, defeating Oksana Kalashnikova and Kamilla Rakhimova in the final in a champions tie-break.
 The pair also won the title at the Thailand Open, defeating Eudice Chong and Moyuka Uchijima in the final.
-Their good form continued as they won their first WTA 1000 title at the Wuhan Open, defeating Asia Muhammad and Jessica Pegula in the final.
+Their good form continued as they won their first WTA 1000 title at the Wuhan Open, defeating Asia Muhammad and Jessica Pegula in the championship match.

-2025: Second major final, world No. 8
+2025: French Open finalist, world No. 8 in doubles

 At the 2025 French Open, she reached the doubles final with Aleksandra Krunić.
-They lost in three sets to No. 2 seeds Sara Errani and Jasmine Paolini.
+They lost in three sets to second seeds Sara Errani and Jasmine Paolini.

+2026: Two major finals, world No. 4

+Partnering again with Krunić in doubles, Danilina reached the final of the 2026 Australian Open for the second time at the event, defeating the defending champions and top seeded pair of Kateřina Siniaková and Taylor Townsend in the quarterfinals, and the fifth seeded pair of Gabriela Dabrowski and Luisa Stefani.